bitzquad/bitzquad.com/README.md

 ![C6](Readme/C6.png)

-7. Make sure you are pulling 'from' your branch and pulling 'into' `main` or immediate upstream branch.
+7. Make sure you are pulling 'from' your branch and pulling 'into' `dev` or immediate upstream branch.
 Write a pull request title and description.

 ![C7](Readme/C7.png)